Skip to content

 Warning

-If you use Cloudflare as reverse proxy then you MUST disable the minify features for HTML, CSS and JS, or your HedgeDoc instance may be broken.
+If you use Cloudflare as reverse proxy, then you MUST disable Rocket Loader, or your HedgeDoc instance may be broken.
 For more information please read the Cloudflare documentation.

 HedgeDoc config